 View our organizational structure

 Members of the Loyola community most frequently interact with this group.
-Client Services manages office technology, classroom technology, and computer labs.
+Client Services, led by Pete Farrell, manages office technology, classroom technology, and computer labs.
 It consists of the following three centers, each specializing in supporting Loyola's technology constituents.
 Select from the following to learn more about their unique services.

 Office of Educational Technology (OET)